POSYDON-code/POSYDON/docs/_source/introduction-acknowledgements/intro.rst

 What is POSYDON?
 ~~~~~~~~~~~~~~~~

-POSYDON, an acronym for **POpulation SYnthesis with Detailed binary-evolution simulatiONs**, is a next-generation single and binary-star population synthesis code.
+POSYDON, an acronym for **POpulation SYnthesis with Detailed Binary-Evolution SimulatiONs**, is a next-generation single- and binary-star population synthesis code.
 Designed to seamlessly incorporate full stellar structure and evolution modeling, it leverages the advanced capabilities of MESA for a comprehensive and accurate simulation of stellar systems.

 Code Objectives
 ~~~~~~~~~~~~~~~~